Copyright ©2007 Agape Life Ministries, Inc. All rights reserved.

 v57,58 Fruitful at last

-fruit--John is born.
-The difficulty, disgrace, and disappointment are quickly eclipsed by the beautiful, Spirit-filled baby
+is born.
+The difficulty, disgrace, and disappointment are quickly eclipsed by the beautiful, Spirit-filled baby boy.

-God to continually visit us, recognize and embrace these visitations, develop in our God-image and self-image, and
+continually visit us, recognize and embrace these visitations, develop in our God-image and self-image, and learn to

 Visit these websites to learn more about Junior deSouza.